collective/collective.solr/README.rst

 slightly diverging contents.
 If you use Solr to do searches you need to be aware of this, as you might get results for objects that no longer exist.
-So any `brain/getObject` call on the Plone side needs to have error handling code around it as the object might not be there anymore and traversing to it throws an exception.
+So any `brain/getObject` call on the Plone side needs to have error handling code around it as the object might not be there anymore and traversing to it can throw an exception.

 When adding new or deleting old content or changing the workflow state of it, you will also not see those actions reflected in searches right away, but only